your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 - **Components:** V, S, M (a statuette of yourself carved from ivory and decorated with gems worth at least 1,500 gp)
 - **Duration:** 10 days

 Choose a spell of 5th level or lower that you can cast, that has a casting time of 1 action, and that can target you.
-You cast that spell—called the contingent spell—as part of casting _Contingency_, expending spell slots for both, but the contingent spell doesn't come into effect.
+You cast that spell — called the contingent spell — as part of casting _Contingency_, expending spell slots for both, but the contingent spell doesn't come into effect.
 Instead, it takes effect when a certain circumstance occurs.
 You describe that circumstance when you cast the two spells.
 For example, a _Contingency_ cast with _Water Breathing_ might stipulate that _Water Breathing_ comes into effect when you are engulfed in water or a similar liquid.

 The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to, and then _Contingency_ ends.